Neo23x0/YARA-Style-Guide/README.md

            25 64 3b 20 20 69 6e 74 }
 ```

+### Regular Expressions

+TBD

+### Categorizing Strings: The Triad Approach ($x*, $s*, $a*)

+Understanding the categorization of strings is crucial in enhancing the efficiency and accuracy of YARA rules.
+We propose a three-category approach to organize and identify strings effectively:

+1. **Highly Specific Strings ($x*)**
+   - These are unique identifiers, characterized by their specificity to a particular threat.
+Their occurrence is almost exclusively associated with the intended target, making them highly reliable indicators.
+   - **Notation:** We designate these strings with an `x` prefix.

+2. **Grouped Strings ($s*)**
+   - These strings may not be distinctive individually but become significant when considered as part of a collective group.
+These sets of strings, though not unique on their own, can be indicative of a threat when found together.
+   - **Notation:** They are marked with an `s` prefix to indicate their collective utility.

+3. **Preselection Strings ($a*)**
+   - These are commonly found strings that don’t directly indicate a threat but are instrumental in narrowing down the file type or format under scrutiny.
+They play a pivotal role in optimizing the rule's performance by limiting the scope of the search.
+   - **Notation:** An `a` prefix is used to identify these auxiliary strings.

+Example:

+### False Positive Filters ($f*)

 ## Rule Condition

 The condition section of a YARA rule specifies the conditions that must be met for the rule to be considered a match.
 This is where the magic of YARA really happens.
 Conditions can be simple or complex, combining multiple strings, byte sequences, and metadata checks.